aobhubdeveloper-cloud/python-Face-Detection/README.md

     photoFileName = CStr(fileName)
     fullPhotoPath = photoFolder & "\" & photoFileName

+     ' === VALIDATIONS ===
+    If Dir(scriptPath) = "" Then
+        MsgBox "Python script not found at: " & scriptPath, vbCritical CaptureImageAndReturnPath = ""
+        Exit Function
+    End If

+    If Dir(photoFolder, vbDirectory) = "" Then
+        MsgBox "Image folder does not exist: " & photoFolder, vbCritical CaptureImageAndReturnPath = ""
+        Exit Function
+    End If

+    ' Create shell object
+    Set shellObj = CreateObject("WScript.Shell")

+    ' Validate Python in system PATH
+    If shellObj.Run("cmd /c python --version", 0, True) <> 0 Then
+        MsgBox "Python is not available in system PATH.", vbCritical CaptureImageAndReturnPath = ""
+        Exit Function
+    End If

+    ' Construct command to run the Python script commandLine = "cmd /c python """ & scriptPath & """ """ & _
+                  photoFolder & """ """ & photoFileName & """ grayscale autoclose silent"

     ' Choose your command mode (uncomment one):

     ' MODE 1: BOTH COLOR AND GRAYSCALE (Interactive)